shabegom/buttons/docs/content/pages/installing-buttons.md

   title: Install Buttons
   key: install
 ---

-B﻿uttons is easy to install.
+Buttons is easy to install.
 You can find it in Community Plugins in Obsidian.